bishopZ/Frame.js/readme.md

 FAQ: Why is Frame better than require.js?
 ----------------

-Require.js is a through library loader but, it does not deal with the callback problem.
+Require.js is a thorough library loader but, it does not deal with the callback problem.

 Consider this script using require.js: